Monday, May 06, 2002

 Tips can help IT consultants close sale

 By Michael Crom

 Gannett News Service

-Michael Crom is executive vice president of Dale Carnegie Training.
-For advice on work issues, see www.dalecarnegie.com or send e-mail to firstname.lastname@example.org.
+Michael Crom is executive vice president, Dale Carnegie Training.
+For advice on work issues, visit www.dalecarnegie.com or e-mail firstname.lastname@example.org.

 Promotions & new on the job